OWOX/BigQuery-integrations/intercom/README.md

 # Google BigQuery Integration with [Intercom](https://www.intercom.com/)

-This documantation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/intercom/README_RU.md).
+This documentation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/intercom/README_RU.md).

 ## About this script